Sorry, you need to enable JavaScript to visit this website.

 Teaching

-Prior to each residential teaching block, students will be expected to engage for at least eight hours a week with online study materials which will include readings, videos, forums and self-assessment.
+Prior to each residential teaching block, students will be expected to engage for at least eight hours a week with online study materials which will include readings, videos, discussion forums and self-assessment.

+There are four residential teaching blocks (of one week each) in Cambridge – three in the first year and one in the second year of the programme.
 Following each residential block students will produce individual pieces of coursework, involving research and written presentation of findings on selected topics.

 Before and after the residential phases, participants will be fully supported and engaged in the programme through a virtual learning environment.
-They will also count on support and facilitation by a Cambridge Judge Business School teaching team who will be available for face-to-face meetings or phone/Skype calls.
+They will also count on support and facilitation by a Cambridge Judge Business School teaching team who will be available for face-to-face meetings or phone/video calls.

 One to one supervision